-2172 Subject Matter Which Applicants Regard as Their Invention
+2172 Subject Matter Which the Inventor or a Joint Inventor Regards as The Invention [R-11.2013]

 I. FOCUS FOR EXAMINATION

-A rejection based on the failure to satisfy this requirement is appropriate only where applicant has stated, somewhere other than in the application as filed, that the invention is something different from what is defined by the claims.
-In other words, the invention set forth in the claims must be presumed, in the absence of evidence to the contrary, to be that which applicants regard as their invention.
+A rejection based on the failure to satisfy this requirement is appropriate only where an inventor has stated, somewhere other than in the application as filed, that the invention is something different from what is defined by the claims.
+In other words, the invention set forth in the claims must be presumed, in the absence of evidence to the contrary, to be that which the inventor or a joint inventor regards as the invention.
 In reMoore, 439 F.2d 1232, 169 USPQ 236 (CCPA 1971).

 II.
 EVIDENCE TO THE CONTRARY